kalai-transpiler/kalai/docs/Design.md

 so that when replacing function calls with target language equivalents, we replace the right things (not some locally scoped name).

+Operators have a further complication;
+in Clojure everything is a function, so it is possible to write a higher order function, and pass an "operator".
+Operators as values will need to be replaced with wrapper functions, either through provided interop or by the user.

 ## Truthiness

 Hope types save us!
 Wrap boolean around things we don't know